The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

-Tosca onions are elongated, torpedo-shaped bulbs that weigh around 140 grams.
-Each bulb grows in a single clove, and ranges from 12 to 17 centimeters long.
-Their shiny, parchment-like skin is light-gold to tan in color, and their flesh is creamy white.
-Tosca onions offer a rich, mildly sweet flavor with hints of nuttiness, like a blend between the flavor of an onion and a shallot.
+Tosca onions are elongated, torpedo-shaped bulbs that weigh around 5 ounces.
+Each bulb grows in a single clove and ranges from 12 to 17 centimeters in length.
+Their shiny, parchment-like skin is light-gold to tan in color.
+The flesh of the Tosca onion is creamy white, juice and pungent.
+Tosca onions offer a mildly sweet flavor with hints of nuttiness, likened as a blend between the flavor of a white onion and a shallot.

-Tosca onions are available in the fall and winter.
+Tosca onions are available throughout the fall and winter months.

-Tosca onions are a European specialty onion, and are botanically classified as Allium cepa.
-They are considered a winter variety, as they store well during winter months.
+Tosca onions, botanically classified as Allium cepa, are considered a European specialty onion.
+They are a winter variety, storing well throughout the winter months.

-Tosca onions contain vitamins A, C and B, as well as the essential minerals of calcium, iron, magnerium, phosphorus, potassium, sodium, zinc, copper, manganese and selenium.
+Tosca onions contain vitamins A, C and B, as well as the essential minerals of calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, copper, manganese and selenium.

-Tosca onions may be roasted, or sautéed until golden.
-They impart a shallot-like sweetness and depth of flavor to soups, stocks, broths and sauces, and may be used in place of other onions.
+Tosca onions may be consumed either raw or cooked.
+They impart a shallot-like sweetness and depth of flavor to soups, stocks, broths and sauces, and may be used in place of most other onions in recipes.
 Flavor pairings include mushrooms, red wine, and herbs such as parsley, sorrel and thyme.
 To use Tosca onions, score the skin across the length of the bulb, and peel it off before chopping.
 Their shape works well for lots of symmetrical slices.
 Store Tosca onions in a cool, dry place where they are good for up to 2 months.

-It is unclear exactly where the Tosca onion originated, although their seeds are found for sale around Europe.
+Tosca onions seeds are sold throughout Europe, though their exact origin is unclear.
 Because their bulbs are long and thin, they are an ideal variety for growing in gardens with limited space.